 The following are questions we are frequently asked.
 If you have a question that you don't see below, contact us and we would be happy to help.

-Spice Hunter products are date-coded by stamping or printing the date of manufacture on each unit.
-There are several date code formulas based on the type of product.
+All Spice Hunter products are date-coded by stamping or printing the date of manufacture on each unit.

 The date codes are deciphered using the symbols below:

 |YY||Year (the last two digits of the year this product was manufactured)|

 |JJJ||Julian Date (3 digits representing a day of the year, e.g. 001 = Jan 1, 365 = Dec.
 31)|

 For example, the date code of a Spice Hunter jar manufactured on January 1, 2006 would read:

 Helpful Hint: You can estimate the month your jar was manufactured by dividing the Julian date by the number "28".
 The resulting number will correspond to the month of the year.
 For example, the Julian date 208 corresponds to July 27.
 208 divided by 28 is about 7, or the 7th month of the year, July.